 - 4. application for Paramedic to Associate Degree Nursing Program. - 5. an official score on ACT National or ACT Residual with a minimum composite score of 18. - 6.
-Current licensure as a Certified Nursing Assistant (CNA) in Alabama.
+Documentation of successful completion of a Certified Nursing Assistant (CNA) course.

 After meeting minimal requirements, applicants are rank-ordered for acceptance using a points system based on the preadmission examination score and quality points from selected college courses.
 Students may be eligible to earn additional points (maximum up to 10 points).
 See program application for details.